flipzoom/ProcessWire-AIOM-All-In-One-Minify/README.md

 ##Installation##

 1. Copy the files for this module to /site/modules/AllInOneMinify/
 2. In admin: Modules > Check for new modules.
-Install Module > AIOM+ (All In One Minify) for CSS, LESS, JS and HTML.
+3. Install Module "AIOM+ (All In One Minify) for CSS, LESS, JS and HTML".

+**Alternative in ProcessWire 2.4**

+1. Login to PW backend and go to Modules
+2. Click tab "new" and enter Module Class Name: "AllInOneMinify"
+3. Click "Download and Install"

 ##Minimize Stylesheets and parse LESS files##